NVIDIA-NeMo/.github/profile/README.md

   Table 1.
 NeMo Framework Repos
 </div>
 <p></p>

-📢 Also take a look at [our blogs](https://nvidia-nemo.github.io/blog/) for the latest exciting things that we are working on!

 ## Some background contexts and motivations
 The NeMo GitHub Org and its repo collections are created to address the following problems